ZeroOrI/BadTranslationEntertainment/ksc.md

 "Tell me the truth.
 Or else...
 Or else I can't be your friend anymore."

-Her words was overflown with emotions.
+Her words were overflown with emotions.

-Until the she tried to stay friend with me no matter what.
+Until now she tried to stay friend with me no matter what.

 "That's..."